10 Ways to Protect Senior Executives from Phishing Attacks

 Your IT shop does not control WhatsApp, Gmail, or Skype.
 They do not secure them.
 When a data breach happens, they may not even know that your company’s data was compromised.
 For EU companies, these shadow IT apps are GDPR nightmare.
 For everyone else, close your eyes and imagine the bad press if their data breach compromises your paying customers.

-By deploying your own communication and collaboration solutions, you can provide an attractive alternative to insecure consumer apps.
-Implementing additional policies, including banning high-risk apps on company devices, will further curtail the spread of shadow IT in your workplace and keep communications on secure channels.
+By deploying your own communication and collaboration solutions, you can provide an attractive alternative to insecure consumer apps such as the use of an encrypted messenger.
+Implementing additional policies, including banning high-risk apps on company devices, will further curtail the spread of shadow IT in your workplace and keep communications on channels that follow compliance with data protection.

 3. Use multifactor authentication.